How Do You Grade Story-Listening?

 The Question This Guide Answers

-The test she constructed was 100 items drawn from a 1,680-word narrative text β a firsthand account of the atomic bombing of Hiroshima, written by a Japanese elementary school girl.
+The test consisted of 100 blanks drawn from a 1,680-word narrative text—a firsthand account of the atomic bombing of Hiroshima written by a Japanese elementary school girl.
 Every tenth word was removed.
-The first paragraph was left intact.
-Students had approximately 60 minutes to complete it.
+The opening section was left intact so students could become familiar with the topic and discourse before encountering the blanks.
+Students were given approximately 60 minutes to complete the test.

-On average, scores increased by approximately 10 points per year through input-based instruction alone β without grammar study, memorization, or test preparation.
+In Dr. Mason's classroom, scores on this longitudinal cloze test often increased by approximately 10 points per year as students received large amounts of Story-Listening and Guided Self-Selected Reading.
 A student who scored 30 in the first semester often reached 40 after one year and 50 by the end of the second.

-But the scores were only part of the story.
-Over time, the nature of the responses changed.
-Blanks that were left empty began to be filled.
-Words like tree became trees.
-Incorrect articles like a became an.
-Students began supplying appropriate prepositions where they had once written unrelated content words.
-The test was revealing internal language development that no other instrument in the classroom had made visible.
+The numerical scores, however, were only part of the story.
+Over time, the nature of students' responses changed.
+Blanks that had once been left empty began to be filled.
+Words such as tree became trees.
+Incorrect articles such as a became an.
+Appropriate prepositions appeared where unrelated content words had previously been supplied.
+The test was not simply producing scores; it was revealing patterns of language development that gradually emerged over time.

 Using results in the classroom

-How to combine cloze testing with native-language and target-language summary writing to create a complete assessment system β and how to use scores to guide students toward appropriate reading material at each stage of development.
+How to combine cloze testing with native-language and target-language summary writing to create a complete assessment system — and how to use not only the scores but also the observations regarding the summary writing and what words they chose to fill in the blanks on the cloze test to guide students toward appropriate reading material at each stage of development.